Sandy Ryan: Ryan vs McCaskill

 On September 23, 2023 at Caribe Royale in Orlando, Florida, Ryan faced Jessica McCaskill in the welterweight championship unification.
 The fight ended in a split draw.

 Ryan vs Harper

-On 23 March 2024 in Sheffield, England, Ryan defeated Terri Harper via fourth-round RTD and retained her WBO welterweight title.
+On 23 March 2024 in Sheffield, England, Ryan defeated Terri Harper via fourth-round retirement and retained her WBO welterweight title.

 Ryan vs Mayer

 Ryan was scheduled to defend her WBO welterweight title against Mikaela Mayer in New York on 27 September 2024.
 She lost the fight by majority decision.
 On the day of the fight, while leaving to the event, she was hit by a tin of paint at her hotel.
 Two days after the fight Ryan demanded an immediate rematch in light of the paint incident and alleged threats against her and her support team.

 Ryan vs. Mayer 2

 Ryan faced Mikaela Mayer in a rematch for the WBO welterweight title at Fontainebleau in Las Vegas on 29 March 2025.
 She lost by unanimous decision.